MaxArt2501/share-this/readme.md

 ## Purpose

-This lightweight library allows to create a simple interface to share selected text in a page, in the form of a small popup over the selected portion of text.
+This lightweight library allows to create a simple interface to share selected text in a page, in the form of a small popover over the selected portion of text.

 Features:

 * customizable sharing channels ("sharers")
 * restriction on selected elements
 * customizable CSS classes and stylesheets
-* hooks on opening and closing the popup, and on sharing action
+* hooks on opening and closing the popover, and on sharing action

 ## Installation